Gautier Lloris

-Gautier Lloris (born 18 July 1995) is a French professional footballer who plays as a centre-back for club Le Havre.
+Gautier Lloris (born 18 July 1995) is a French professional footballer who plays as a centre-back for Ligue 1 club Brest.

 Club career

 On 4 January 2016, Lloris made his full debut in Nice's 2–2 draw against Rennes in the Coupe de France.

 On 12 July 2022, Lloris signed a two-year contract with Le Havre.

 On 17 October 2023, Lloris signed a three-year extension with Le Havre.

 Personal life

 He is the younger brother of Hugo Lloris, a former France international and France's most-capped player.